 There are many treatments available that claim to help with hair thinning and hair loss.
 However, how exactly do these medical treatments work, and how many DIY remedies have any scientific backing?
 Keep reading to find out.

 - Anti-androgens: This is specifically for women.
 Androgens are male sex hormones that are given to women to induce hair growth.
 This should strictly be taken only under the supervision of a doctor (1).
+This method works only in case of androgenic alopecia where the cause of hair fall is hormone-related.

 - Iron Supplements: In people with iron deficiency, it is often found that their hair growth gets affected as well.
 Hence, eating iron-rich food or taking iron supplements may help with hair thinning (6).